On the group of A-P diffeomorphisms and its exponential map: Introduction

 The number $T$ is called an $\varepsilon$-{\em almost period}.
 Almost periodic functions were further studied by Besicovitch, Bochner, von Neumann, Wiener, Weyl and many others.
 These functions feature many remarkable properties.
 For example, as in the periodic case, almost periodic functions have Fourier expansions but their Fourier exponents are not necessarily multiples of a given number.
 Moreover, in contrast to the space of periodic functions on the line, the space of almost periodic functions is {\em not} separable.
 Almost periodic functions can be defined in a similar way on $\R^n$ (see Definition \ref{def:bohr'}) as well as on abstract groups (see \cite{vonNeumann}).
 We refer to Section \ref{sec:spaces} for a detailed account on almost periodic functions.

 Our interest in almost periodic functions stems from the study of non-linear partial differential equations in spaces of functions on $\R^n$ with non-vanishing conditions at infinity.
 Such an investigation was initiated in \cite{McOT1,McOT2,McOT3}, where the case of functions with asymptotic expansions at infinity was studied.
 From this point of view, almost periodic functions are interesting since they are not $L^p$-summable ($0<p<\infty$) but display features of strict ergodicity that allow averaging over non-compact spaces.
 In this way, almost periodic quantities may have finite averaged energy and conservation laws (see below).
 Many natural phenomena in physics, fluid and gas dynamics exhibit almost periodic behavior: we only mention the theory of disordered systems, almost periodic fluids, Vlasov systems, cellular automata (see e.g. \cite{Romerio,HPP,Spohn,JM,HK,KR}).
+In addition, almost periodic functions appear naturally in completely integrable Hamiltonian systems.
+In fact, by Arnold-Liouville theorem, the solutions of a completely integrable Hamiltonian system that lie on regular Liouville tori are almost periodic curves in the phase space.
+The same phenomenon appears in infinite dimensions (see e.g. \cite[Proposition 4.6]{KT1} for the almost periodic behavior of the solutions of the Korteweg-de Vries equation).
+Moreover, by the Kolmogorov-Arnold-Moser theory, small perturbations of Liouville tori with Diophantine frequency vectors are preserved and the corresponding solutions have almost periodic behavior.
+This persistence of almost periodic solutions under perturbations indicates that the phenomenon of almost periodicity is not isolated.

 The main purpose of this paper is to define the groups of almost periodic diffeomorphisms and to study their main properties.
 We provide several applications to fluid equations.